EF Ultimate Break // Bali Tropical Escape: Packing + Free Time Guide

 • Here's an in depth explanation because I found so much conflicting info online.

 Okay, so your morning starts off with a sleepy stop for coffee and water, use the bathroom if needed, and it could be chilly this early in the morning (see; middle of night) at this high up.
 This is when I wore my rain jacket.
 You'll arrive at the trailhead.
 Locals are there selling some things and you can also rent a jacket if needed.
 Your hiking guides will provide you with a headlamp for the hike.
-I brought my own from Black Diamond, and it worked great (so great that it did also blind my fellow hikers though).
-Here, you'll break off into a couple groups and without cushioning it, we had a faster group and a slower group.
+I brought my own from Black Diamond, and it worked great (so great that it did also blind my fellow hikers though, oops, sorry Katie).
+Here, you'll break off into a couple groups and without sugarcoating it, we had a faster group and a slower group.
 It's cool, we all hike at our own pace.

 You'll hike on a dirt path for maybe 15-20 minutes or so to start off.
 I got warm enough in this section to already take off my jacket layer.
 Still, it's good to have with you.
 Then, you arrive at a paved path.
 This is when we started seeing the motorbikes that we'd heard about.
 They may start at a lower spot (which is unknown to me), but this is when they started whizzing by us.
 You can opt to just hop on if you'd like.
 Pricing can vary, but you'll need cash.
 I believe it ranges around $20 USD roughly.
 These bikes can take you about 2/3 of the way up, and this is the "easy" part of the hike.
 Easy meaning that it's paved but a very steady incline.
 The final half mile to a mile is one that you'll have to hike if you want to get to the top.
 It's a bit more difficult, but again, you're on a guided hike and the trail is defined (but narrow).